A trip to the ob-gyn can be confusing—but now even experts disagree on whether or not you need an annual pap smear and pelvic exam. Get the deets

 The bottom line: If you have any symptoms—pain, irritation or irregular bleeding, for example—see your doctor (and don't wait for your annual).
 And whether or not you have symptoms, continue seeing your primary care physician or your ob-gyn on the regular.
 Consider keeping your annual pelvic exam too.
 "While there's concern that we're doing too many exams and they can lead to unnecessary testing and procedures, skipping them altogether can backfire," Nagarsheth says.
-(Plus, if you're worried about excess testing, just be aware of these 3 Doctor's Orders to Question.)
 And know this: Nagarsheth says not detecting serious issues such as cancers, means they have an opportunity to advance, becoming harder to treat, and potentially more deadly.

 Better safe than sorry.